sourcegraph/sourcegraph-public-snapshot/README.md

 npm test
 ```

+## Implementation

+This library does not depend on [Microsoft/vscode-languageserver-node](https://github.com/Microsoft/vscode-languageserver-node) (except for the types) because [Microsoft/vscode-languageserver-node](https://github.com/Microsoft/vscode-languageserver-node) uses Node.js APIs that are not available in the browser and its footprint is rather large (1+ MB).

 ## Acknowledgments

 The CXP protocol is based on the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/).
 This library is based on the [Microsoft/vscode-languageserver-node](https://github.com/Microsoft/vscode-languageserver-node) implementation of LSP.